All Videos

 Water Resource Stories

-This recording captures the Nov.
-18, 2024 Learn & Connect workshop.
-In this workshop, Dr. Katie Spellman and Dr. Elena Sparrow talk about scenario storytelling, an innovative model for citizen/community science developed as part of the Winterberry project.
-This model turns data into stories and pathways to action, engaging youth and the broader community.
+This recording of the Nov.
+18, 2024 Learn & Connect workshop features Dr. Katie Spellman and Dr. Elena Sparrow discussing scenario storytelling, a Winterberry project model that transforms data into stories to inspire youth and community action.

 Skill Development Videos